 External parasites, such as fleas and mites, cause itching, skin irritation, and infection.
 Fleas are a small, reddish brown insect that can be seen without a microscope, and although they cannot survive on human tissue, they will bite humans.
 Human fleas bites are usually three mosquito-like bites in a row or triangle, and cause similar symptoms as mosquito bites; itching, redness, and irritation.
 Ear mites cannot be seen without a microscope, however they do have very distinct clinical signs.
 Cats will often be scratching excessively at their ears, some to the point of drawing blood, and shaking their heads.
 If you look in their ears there will be dark red/brown debris and usually some inflammation.
+Ticks are known to spread various diseases to both humans and animals by latching on to draw blood from the host.
+Ticks do not tend to cause immediate clinical signs and are often not noticed on the pet until they are full.

 Internal parasites include roundworms, hookworms, tapeworms and heartworm.
 These worms cause a variety of clinical signs including weight loss, poor hair coat, diarrhea, blood in their feces, vomiting, impaired growth a development and coughing.
 Some of these parasites can also be passed on to human adults and children.
 Humans can contract parasites by coming into contact with infected animal feces; children are at a higher risk as they play in sandboxes and parks.